 I often see pictures of massive head statues as I scroll through my social media feeds and I have to admit, I find them quite interesting.
 From the day I knew that these picturesque statues can be found on the Eastern Island in Chile, I have always dreamed of setting foot in this country.
 Located in South America, Chile shares few similarities with my home country, the Philippines, which makes it more interesting for me.
 I’m talking about Christianity, Spanish colonization, and location in the Pacific Ring of Fire.

 However, although Filipino passport holders enjoy the freedom of a visa-free entry to some South American countries, Chile is not one of them.
-So to all traveling Pinoys out there who also want to go to this beautiful country, this article will guide you on how to get a tourist visa for Chile.
+So to all traveling Pinoys out there who also want to go to this beautiful country, this article will guide you on how to get a tourist visa for Chile in the Philippines.

 Getting started with the Chilean visa application